rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 To summarize: *Data must always be valid, but it only must be safe in safe code.*
 For some more information, see [this blog post](https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html).

+#### Soundness (of code / of a library)

+We say that a library (can be an individual function) is *sound* if it is impossible for safe code to cause Undefined Behavior using its public API.
+Conversely, the library is *unsound* if safe code *can* cause Undefined Behavior.

 #### Layout

 The *layout* of a type defines its size and alignment as well as the offsets of its subobjects (e.g. fields of structs/unions/enum/... or elements of arrays).